simonster/TwoBasedIndexing.jl/README.md

 [![Build Status](https://travis-ci.org/simonster/TwoBasedIndexing.jl.svg?branch=master)](https://travis-ci.org/simonster/TwoBasedIndexing.jl)

 This package implements two-based indexing in Julia.
-Enabling two-based indexing affects only code in your module, so code from other modules/packages remains functional.
-This makes it easy to gradually transition your codebase from obsolete one-based indexing to two-based indexing.
+Two-based indexing affects only your code.
+Functions from other packages/modules will still function properly, but when you index into the arrays they return, the indices will start at 2 instead of 1.
+This makes it easy to gradually transition your codebase from obsolete one-based indexing to proper two-based indexing.

 ## Usage